Upcoming events from local churches

 Mt.
 Poole Baptist

 FORD - Mt.
-Poole Baptist Church, 9515 Baltimore Road, will hold Holy Communion service on March 3 at 11 a.m.
-Rev. Antonio Mead will deliver the sermon.
+Poole Baptist Church, 9515 Baltimore Road, will have Rev. Roy Bell Sr. as guest minister at the morning service on March 10 at 11 a.m.

 New Direction Praise and Worship Ministries